MorganBergen/JavaScript/src/3-types-values-variables/README.md

 2. object data types

    > An object is a mutable data type and is a member of the type object is a collection of properties where each property has a name and a value, either a primative value, or another object.

-   - global object types
+There are global object types or ordinary object types.
-   - ordinary object types

    - Arrays
    - Sets
    - Map